 This delicious and simple meatloaf recipe is a great fit for Sunday dinner.
 Feel free to use plain ketchup to top this dish, or, if you're feeling a little adventurous, make the optional topping.
 For a tasty meal, serve the meatloaf with homemade mashed potatoes and peas and carrots or your favorite vegetables.

-Note: The flavor of 85 percent lean ground beef is good, but 90 percent lean would be fine, too.
+Note: Ground beef with a ratio of 80/20 or 85/20 will produce the moistest and most flavorful meatloaf.
 Baking the meatloaf in a specialty meatloaf pan or on a rack will help drain away some of the excess fat.
 If you don't have either, you can make a free-form loaf on a foil-lined rimmed baking sheet or 9-by-13-by-2-inch baking pan.

 - For the Optional Glaze/Topping: